Writing is an Art

 - You want your readers to care about your main character.
 Make them likable and dynamic.

 - Weave backstory into your novel.
-You want your readers to know and understand your characters.
+You want your readers to know and understand your characters past and how it affects the current situation.

 - Explain your character’s motivation.
 Even if your character makes mistakes, if your readers know why, they will still cheer for them.